guaix-ucm/numina/doc/user/cli.rst

 .. option:: --cleanup

    Remove intermediate and temporal files created by the recipe.

+.. option:: --not-copy-files

+   perform linking instead of copying files in the work dir

+.. option:: --link-files

+   perform linking instead of copying files in the work dir

+.. option:: -e, --enable BLOCKID

+   enable a block listed in the observation result

+.. option:: --validate

+   validate inputs and results of recipes

 .. option:: observing_result filename

-   Filename contaning the description of the observation result.
+   Filename containing the description of the observation result.

 Options for show-instruments
 ============================